ror-community/ror-site/content/facts/_index.md

 **ROR ID** (Example: <https://ror.org/03yrm5c26>)
 - Expressed as a URL that resolves to the organization's record
-- Unique and opaque character string: leading 0 followed by 6 characters (excludes I,L,O) and a 2-digit checksum based on the Crockford base-32 url library and [ISO-7064](https://www.iso.org/standard/31531.html)
+- Unique and opaque character string: leading 0 followed by 6 characters (excludes I,L,O, and U) and a 2-digit checksum based on the Crockford base-32 url library and [ISO-7064](https://www.iso.org/standard/31531.html)
 - Crosswalks with other identifiers for the organization (GRID, ISNI, Crossref Funder Registry, Wikidata)
 - Metadata records associated with every ROR ID include basic information about an organization to help with discoverability and disambiguation (including alternate organization names, URL, location, and relationships to other organizations).
 ROR can support multiple languages and character sets (here is an example: <https://ror.org/01k4yrm29>).